Haim Palachi: Early years

 By 1854 or 1856, he had become Hakham Bashi or Chief Rabbi of Smyrna, appointed by Sultan Abdülmecid I during the Tanzimat period.
 He served as chief rabbi until his death in 1868.

-In 1864, he received the award of Mecidiye Order, third class.
+In 1864, he received the award of the Mecidiye Order, third class.

 In 1867, he received a Greek Orthodox delegation: SMYRNA.—Interchange of Visits.—We are happy to learn that a most friendly feeling prevails at Smyrna among the ecclesiastical heads of the several religious bodies.
 The Greek Archbishop, accompanied by his clergy, lately went to pay a visit to the Chief Rabbi, Haim Palacci.
 He was received with all the honors due to his rank.
 The Archbishop told the rabbi that a similar visit would be paid by the Greek Patriarch of Constantinople to the Chief Rabbi of the capital.
 This friendly understanding was brought about by the generous act of the Jews who bought six bells carried away by the Turks from Candia and presented them to the clergy of Smyrna, with the request to restore them to the churches whence they had been carried away.

 Murder (1859)

-Following a murder on March 17, 1859, local police apprehended a Greek meat butcher and Jewish broker as suspects.
+Following a murder on March 17, 1859, local police apprehended a Greek meat butcher and a Jewish broker as suspects.
 Rav Hayim Palaçi (as his name appears in modern Turkish) wrote to Baron Lionel de Rothschild for support and protection.
-He also write a liturgy, in which he stated "Müslüman Türkler Yahudilere inanıp güveniyorlar." ("Muslim Turks believe and rely on Jews.").
+He also wrote a liturgy, in which he stated "Müslüman Türkler Yahudilere inanıp güveniyorlar." ("Muslim Turks believe and rely on Jews.").